 Weather in Bali

-Bali is located in Southeast Asia and less than 10 degrees south of the equator.
-Similarly to traveling to the Caribbean, there are two distinct seasons: Dry Season and Rainy Season.
+Bali is located in Southeast Asia and is less than 10 degrees south of the equator.
+Similar to traveling to the Caribbean, there are two distinct seasons: Dry Season and Rainy Season.
 The busy seasons to travel to Bali are during the summer (July, August), Christmas/New Year (December-January), and Easter (end of March/April).
 Visiting at the beginning of October is considered the rainy season, but there weren’t many crowds for us.

 What to Pack for Bali

 In addition to basic toiletries, part of our loaded suitcases included snacks, water, and first-aid supplies.
 With picky eaters and sensitive stomachs, we all wanted to make sure everyone stayed hydrated and could have something familiar to eat in case we didn’t like the food.
-We also brought enough clothes and underwear for flight delays, outfit options, comfortable shoes for walking, and flip flops for the showers.
+We also brought enough clothes and underwear for flight delays, outfit options, comfortable shoes for walking, and flip-flops for the showers.

 - 4 dresses – To travel from Seminyak to Ubud, wear to the Bali Swing and possible dinners